Isaac-Flath/monsterui-sql-editor-duckdb/README.md

 3. **View Table Schema**: Click on a table name to see its structure and sample data
 4. **Write Queries**: Use the SQL editor to write your queries
 5. **Execute Queries**: Click the "Run" button to execute the current query
+6. **Explore JSON Data**: View and navigate JSON columns with the interactive tree viewer
-6. **Natural Language**: Use the "AI Query" feature to convert natural language to SQL (requires OpenAI API key)
+7. **Natural Language**: Use the "AI Query" feature to convert natural language to SQL (requires OpenAI API key)

 ## Development